ywlq/TaylorSeer/README.md

 TaylorSeer achieved a lossless computational compression of 4.99 $\times$ and a Latency Speedup of 3.53 $\times$ on FLUX.1-dev, as measured by [ImageReward](https://github.com/THUDM/ImageReward) for comprehensive quality.
 To run TaylorSeer-FLUX, see [TaylorSeer-FLUX](TaylorSeer-FLUX.md).

+Besides, We have provided examples of inference scripts for the **diffusers version**, as well as multi-GPU parallel **xDiT inference scripts**.
+You can also conduct tests based on them, located at [TaylorSeers-Diffusers](./TaylorSeers-Diffusers ) and [TaylorSeers-xDiT](./TaylorSeers-xDiT) respectively.

 ## TaylorSeer-HunyuanVideo

 TaylorSeer achieved a computational compression of 5.00 $\times$ and a remarkable Latency Speedup of 4.65 $\times$ on HunyuanVideo, as comprehensively measured by the [VBench](https://github.com/Vchitect/VBench) metric.
 Compared to previous methods, it demonstrated significant improvements in both acceleration efficiency and quality.
 To run TaylorSeer-HunyuanVideo, see [TaylorSeer-HunyuanVideo](TaylorSeer-HunyuanVideo.md).

+In addition, our scripts also support multi-GPU parallel acceleration implemented by HunyuanVideo using xDiT.
+In this case, the acceleration effect brought by the cache and the acceleration effect of multi-GPU parallelism are independent of each other and multiply, achieving extremely high acceleration effects.

 ## TayorSeer-DiT

 TaylorSeer achieved a lossless computational compression of 2.77 $\times$ on the base model DiT, as comprehensively evaluated by metrics such as FID.
 Its performance across various acceleration ratios significantly surpassed previous methods.
 For instance, in an extreme scenario with a 4.53 $\times$ compression ratio, TaylorSeer's FID only increased by 0.33 from the non-accelerated baseline of 2.32, reaching 2.65, while ToCa and DuCa exhibited FID scores above 6.0 under the same conditions.
 To run TaylorSeer-DiT,see [TaylorSeer-DiT](TaylorSeer-DiT.md).

+## TaylorSeer-Wan2.1

+We implemented the TaylorSeer acceleration method on Wan2.1, with support for multi-GPU parallel inference.
+The installation and inference commands for TaylorSeer-Wan2.1 are fully compatible with those of Wan2.1.
+To run TaylorSeer-Wan2.1, see [TaylorSeer-Wan2.1](TaylorSeer-Wan2.1.md).

 ## 👍 Acknowledgements